v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 	‎**Note:** This option enables external people from outside your organization to be added to your Exchange Online distribution lists.

-3. In the **new mail contact** window that appears, enter the following information.
+3. In the **Add contact** window that appears, enter the following information.

 	- First name: **Hai**